google/software-product-sprint/walkthroughs/week-3-libraries/charts/charts-walkthrough.md

 You'll probably need to "massage" the data by converting it into a format you can use.
-For example, the bigfoot sightings CSV was created from [this data](https://data.world/timothyrenner/bfro-sightings-data) by loading it int Google Sheets and converting it to a table of yearly sightings.
+For example, the bigfoot sightings CSV was created from [this data](https://data.world/timothyrenner/bfro-sightings-data) by loading it into Google Sheets and converting it to a table of yearly sightings.

 ### Pull Request